muratk5n/thirdwave/en/README.md

 ---

-"The ambitions of [Paypal mafia] have often gone hand in hand with Thiel’s extremist libertarian political project: a reorganization of civilization that would shift power from traditional institutions—e.g., mainstream media, democratically elected
+"The ambitions of [the Paypal mafia] have often gone hand in hand with Thiel’s extremist libertarian political project: a reorganization of civilization that would shift power from traditional institutions—e.g., mainstream media, democratically elected